replicante-io/webui/README.md

 # Replicante WebUI

+> :warning:
+>
+> This iterationd of the WebUI is deprecated.
+> I hope at some point to be able to create a new WebUI but until then this repository will be archived.

 Bare bones web-based user interface for Replicante.
 Its main purpose is to visualise the current state of your clusters and what is happening to them.